This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

-Support services, such as an elastic bandage, splint, brace, or cast may be needed.
-These devices limit your movement and protect your joint.
+such as an elastic bandage, splint, brace, or cast may be needed.
+These devices limit movement and protect the joint.
 You may need to use crutches if the sprain is in your leg.
 This will help decrease your pain as you move around.

 - Rest your joint so that it can heal.
 Return to normal activities as directed.